Yi (dinosaur): Discovery and naming

-The first and only known fossil specimen of Yi qi was found by a farmer, Wang Jianrong, in a quarry near Mutoudeng Village (Qinglong County, Hebei).
+The first and only known specimen of Yi qi was a fossil of an adult individual found by a farmer, Wang Jianrong, in a quarry near Mutoudeng Village (Qinglong County, Hebei).
 Wang sold the fossil to the Shandong Tianyu Museum of Nature in 2007, at which point Ding Xiaoqing, a technician at the museum, began further preparation of the fossil.
-Because many of the unique features and soft tissues of the specimen were uncovered by museum staff during preparation rather than amateur fossil sellers before the purchase, the scientists who studied it were confident that the specimen was authentic and unaltered.
-This was confirmed by a CAT scan.
+Because many of the unique features and soft tissues of the specimen were uncovered by museum staff during preparation rather than amateur fossil sellers before the purchase, the scientists who studied it were confident that the specimen was authentic and unaltered, which was confirmed by a CAT scan.
 The initial study of Yi was published in the journal Nature.

 The team of scientists who authored this initial study were led by Xu Xing and also included Zheng Xiaoting, Corwin Sullivan, Wang Xiaoli, Xing Lida, Wang Yan, Zhang Xiaomei, Jingmai O'Connor, Zheng Fucheng Zhang and Pan Yanhong.
 They named and described the type species Yi qi.
 The generic name Yi means "wing" in Mandarin.
 The specific name qi means "strange".
 Yi is notable for having the shortest generic name of any dinosaur, containing only two letters.
-Its binomial name, Yi qi, is also the shortest possible under articles 11.8.1 and 11.9.1 of the International Code of Zoological Nomenclature, at four letters.
-(It shares this distinction with the great evening bat Ia io.)
+Its four-letter binomial name, Yi qi, is also the shortest possible under articles 11.8.1 and 11.9.1 of the International Code of Zoological Nomenclature, and shares this distinction with the great evening bat Ia io.

 Description

 Yi qi is known only from a single partial skeleton (holotype specimen STM 31-2) currently in the collections of the Shandong Tianyu Museum of Nature.
 The fossil was compressed and is visible on a stone plate and a counterplate.
-It is largely articulated, including the skull, lower jaws, neck and limb bones but lacking most of the backbone, pelvis and tail.
+It is largely articulated, including the skull, lower jaws, neck, and limb bones, but lacking most of the backbone, pelvis, and tail.
 Yi was a relatively small animal, estimated to weigh about 380 g.

 Like other scansoriopterygids, the head was short and blunt-snouted, with a downturned lower jaw.
 Its few teeth were present only in the tips of the jaws, with the four upper front teeth per side being the largest and slightly forward-pointing, and the front lower teeth being angled even more strongly forward.
 The long, slender forelimbs were similar, overall, to those of most other paravian dinosaurs.
 Like other scansoriopterygid dinosaurs, the first finger was shortest and the third was the longest.
 Unlike all other known dinosaurs, a long, pointed wrist bone known as a "styliform element", exceeding both the third finger and the ulna in length, extended backward from the forelimb bones.
 This styliform, an adaptation to help support the membrane, may have been a newly evolved wrist bone, or a calcified rod of cartilage.
 It was slightly curved and tapered at its outer end.